-Figure 3: pre-processing module.
+Figure 3: pre-processing module, as shown in the UI.

 From Figure 3, left side, we see how the pre-processing tab allows the user to input the raw trajectory dataset they want to enrich.
-In Section 2.2.5 we provide the specifications that the file must follow to be recognized and used by the demonstrator.
+In Section 5.1.1 we provide the specifications that the file must follow to be recognized and used by this module.

 The tab lets the user customize some of the pre-processing operations, i.e., the user can specify the minimum number of points a trajectory should have and a km/h threshold between two consecutive points that the pre-processing module uses to filter out outliers.
 Once the raw trajectories have been pre-processed, the user interface presents some statistics gathered during this step (right side of Figure 3).
 The demonstrator also outputs a file containing the pre-processed trajectories named traj_cleaned.parquet.
-Such a file follows the format specified in Section 2.2.6.
+Such a file follows the format specified in Section 5.1.2.